Select Page

 Pain in front of knee may be due to a myriad of conditions.
 A thorough examination will establish an accurate diagnosis.

 Approximately 1 in 4 individuals will experience patellofemoral pain.
-This pain does not resolve on its own, and can greatly impact one’s quality of life.
-What are the effective treatments available?
+This pain does not resolve on its own.
+What can you do?

 Pain at the front of the knee can be influenced by weakness in the hip.
-Strengthening of the knees and hips is reported to be more effective in reducing front of knee pain.
+Strengthening of the knees and hips is effective in reducing front of knee pain.

 There is a high incidence of anterior knee pain in athletes.
 What are the risk factors that increase the risk of developing patellofemoral pain syndrome and what can be done?